DeGefen/BigData/content/Questions/Questions.md

 - C) The system becomes consistent after some time
 - D) The system never becomes consistent
 ?
-- Amswer: C) The system becomes consistent after some time
+- Answer: C) The system becomes consistent after some time
 Explanation: Eventual consistency means that, given enough time, all updates will propagate and all nodes will become consistent.
 See: [[CAP Theorem]]

 Question: Which of the following is a scenario where partition tolerance is a must in distributed systems?